samin9796/gro-tts/egs2/gro_tts/tts1/README.md

 Stage 7 (Decoding) is same as Tacotron2 decoding.

 To train the neural vocoders, this [repo](https://github.com/kan-bayashi/ParallelWaveGAN) has been followed.
-Detailed documentation will be available soon in this repo.
+Relevant files and detailed documentation will be available soon in this repo.